 What is Baby Massage?

-Baby massage is one of the delightful babies’ cares which can give relaxation for both of you and creates a nice bonding between you and your baby.
+Baby massage is one of the delightful babies’ cares that can give relaxation for both of you and creates a nice bonding between you and your baby.

 In fact, it is a relaxing ritual that you can experiment on your baby’s body using a gentle but firm touch with lotion or special baby massage oils.